Skip to main content

 Our goals and demands

-The Association MEDCAN is an association of people who suffer from chronic illnesses and use cannabis as medicine.
+The Association MEDCAN is an association of people who suffer from chronic diseases and use cannabis as medicine.

 Equal access for patients

-Coverage of costs by health insurance companies and insurance companies
+Cost coverage by health insurance companies and other insurers

 Undenatured CBD drops at affordable prices